wragge/mirador-ghpages/README.md

 ## Adding default manifests

-You can set default manifests by either uploading local manifests to the repository, or by adding manifest urls to the config file.
+You can set default manifests by either uploading local manifests to the repository, or by adding manifest urls to the `manifest_urls.txt` file.

 ### Local manifests